 A: Here are a few of our secrets for staying warm.
 Layers everywhere - feet and hands included.
 A hat, fleecy head band, or back of the head ear muffs are a great start.
 A gator (fleece turtle neck without the shirt part) for around your neck is a must.
 Hand and foot warmers are our big secret to keeping warm ALL DAY in the winter.
 These can be found at Wal Mart in the hunting section, any sporting goods store, and sometimes the Dollar Store.
 Put one in each glove and shoe, and put one in each back pocket.
 Happy trails!

 Q: Is there a weight limit?
-A: Yes, the weight limit for the 1.25 hour ride is 220 pounds and 2200 pounds for the 2 hour ride.
+A: Yes, the weight limit for the 1.25 hour and 2 hour ride is 220 pounds.

 Q: Is there an age limit?
 A: We have built an outstanding reputation over the past 17 years by introducing the youngest of riders safely to the world of horses.
 We continue offer opportunities for all ages to interact with our wonderful horses.
 Our insurance regulations require us to have the guardian acknowledge that the child be 6 years old in order to participate on the trail rides.
 Our youngest riders will be lead by the guide for added safety and control, but they must be able to sit independently on the horse.
 Sorry, children may not ride double with a guide or parent.
 The cost is the same for all riders regardless of age.
 For the very tiny children unable to ride on the trail, we can offer a pony ride in our riding ring.
 This service is offered to the children of families enjoying a trail ride on our ranch.
 The pony rides are offered when available, and by appointment.
 They last about 5-10 minutes, and cost $10, and is open to children 5 years and younger only.
 This is not a trail ride, but it does give the littlest riders an opportunity to interact with our four legged friends.